Submission Guidelines for a Letter of Inquiry

 Our current grantmaking cycle operates according to these key dates:

-- Dec 15, 2021: Based on LOI review, we will invite some LOI submitters to submit a full grant proposal; in our current grant round, these invitations will go out no later than Dec 15, 2021.
+- July 17, 2023: Based on LOI review, we will invite some LOI submitters to submit a full grant proposal; in our current grant round, these invitations will go out no later than this July 17, 2023.

 We generally identify new grantee partners from within our network of contacts.
 Civic Health Project does not accept unsolicited proposals.If you have a program or project that you believe Civic Health Project should have on its radar, let us know about it through a letter of inquiry.